What are the Costs and Fees to Start a Gold IRA?

 A mailed physical check could take up to three weeks to clear.
 “We recommend contacting us immediately if there are any issues,” says Fidelity spokeswoman Liz Schott.
 “If you don’t hear anything back within seven days, please contact our customer service team.”

-See also What is a Self-Directed Gold IRA and How Can It Help You?
+See also Gold IRA Investing: How Does It Work?

 When can an individual withdraw from their account?